Hida Takayama Cultural Itinerary (1 Day): Wood & Sake

 Morning

-Miyagawa & Jinya Morning Markets at opening; seasonal produce, sweets, and crafts.
+Miyagawa and Jinya Morning Markets at opening; seasonal produce, sweets, and crafts.
 Ask vendors before close-up photos; keep lanes clear.

 Afternoon

-Wood/lacquer studio intro (Hida woodworking or Hida Shunkei).
+Wood or lacquer studio introduction (Hida woodworking or Hida Shunkei).
 Observe tool areas; sleeves tidy; learn grain, joinery, and clear-lacquer care.

 Evening